 Change project root

 By default, the project root is set to the directory containing the compilation database file.
-However, this is not always convenient: for example, if some project files are located outside of the directory with compile_commands.json (i.e., out of the project root), such files are listed in the tree regardless the actual folder structure.
+However, this is not always convenient: for example, if some project files are located outside the directory that contains compile_commands.json (which means outside the project root), such files are listed in the tree regardless the actual folder structure.
 In this case, you need to set the project root to the parent directory containing both compile_commands.json and the project files.

 To change the project root, selectfrom the main menu, and provide a different location for the project root.

-Otherwise, when you make changes in compile_command.json in the CLion editor, you need to reload your project manually.
+External changes (default) - your project will be reloaded only upon external events like VCS update.
+In case of other changes in compile_commands.json, you need to reload your project manually.
 Use one of the following options:

 Click in the Build tool window: